Modern Day Education

 Education is now widely accessible through various online resources, including:

-- Specialized learning websites – Dedicated platforms for coding, language learning, and other skills provide interactive experiences.
+- Specialized learning websites – dedicated platforms for coding, language learning, and other skills provide interactive experiences.

 With these resources, anyone with internet access can pursue knowledge independently, making education more flexible and accessible than ever before.